 - ~ The Wisconsin Historical Society is rich with free online resources, plus the opportunity to purchase materials at a reasonable cost.

 - ~ Access to NewspaperArchive.com courtesy of BadgerLink.
 All you need is a library card.
-Scroll down to #34.
+NOTE: Badgerlink’s contract with NewspaperARCHIVE ended on 6/30/2018.
+Hopefully they will come up with a wonderful replacement option for newspaper research.

 Maps and Atlases